iabdullah-ai/Python-Fundamentals/README.md

 * ( this project converts your message into a code and also decode the message if you have the code logic )
 * **PROJECT 5 : snake water gun game ( made using random module in python)
 * **PROJECT 6 : using this script i renamed the clutter of randomly named png files to get them organised
-* **PROJECT 7 : this is a terminal based application where we can merger number of pdfs.
+* **PROJECT 7 : this is a terminal based application where we can merge number of pdfs.
 * (used python pypdf module for this project)
   ## Tech Stack
   * ** Language : python 3